#464: Seeing code flows and generating tests with Kolo Transcript

 11:54 It's all DigitalOcean.

-11:55 And then I have one big like eight CPU server running, I think, 16 different Django apps.
+11:55 And then I have one big, like eight, eight CPU server running, I think, 16 different Django

-12:06 No, sorry, Docker apps that are all doing like, you know, some of them share a database that's in
+12:06 Docker apps that are all, all doing like, you know, some of them share database that's in

 12:12 Docker and some of them do sort of have their own self-contained pair of like web app and